luebken/container-patterns/README.md

 ### Context

 We are mainly talking about **cloud aware applications**.
-Or as the [cloud native foundations](https://cncf.io/about/our-mission) summarises: modern distributed systems which will be  _container packed_, _dynamically managed_ and _microservices oriented_.
+Or as the [cloud native foundations](https://cncf.io/about/our-mission) summarizes: modern distributed systems which will be  _container packed_, _dynamically managed_ and _micro-services oriented_.

 The goal is to find and describe general applicable patterns for building applications of this type.
 The patterns should be container runtime agnostic but with concrete examples.